narrative-environments/CourseCompendium/Things.md

 "things persist in time; events have a limited duration.
 A stone is a prototypical “thing”: we can ask ourselves where it will be tomorrow.
 Conversely, a kiss is an “event.”
 It makes no sense to ask where the kiss will be tomorrow.
 The world is made up of networks of kisses, not of stones."
 [Although, we do ask ourselves, do we not, where the kiss will be tomorrow?]

 The design of narrative environments, while recognising and employing the duration of certain 'things', is concerned with the world as the passage and timing of events.
-It is, in this way, similar to composition (semiotic notation), on the one hand, and choreography (the inter-relationships among moving bodies and 'things'), on the other hand.
+It is, in this way, similar to composition (semiotic notation), on the one hand, and choreography (the inter-relationships among moving bodies and 'things'), on the other hand; and to composed choreographics or choreographed composition, on the third hand!

 **References**